mvcds/my-library/carreer/development/programming/programming-tools/javascript/Node Package Manager.md

 ---
 aliases: [NPM]
 ---

-A tool for [[NodeJS]] with the double purpose of:
+A [[Package Manager|Package Management Tool]] for [[NodeJS]] with the double purpose of:

 - a [[CLI]] which installs libraries into your [[Code]] and;
 - a [[repository manager]] where such libraries are deployed by default

 ---

-In the past named using anything that was URL complient but now it's more restrict, for instance, it only accepts lower-case letters
+In the past named using anything that was URL compliant but now it's more restrict, for instance, it only accepts lower-case letters

 ---